kamerozdmr/PiADXL355/README.md

 Module uses data ready pin for timing.
 ODR values given in datasheet can be used as a sampling rate.
 Time drift is approximately 12 seconds per hour.

-Device can be used for vibration monitoring and structural health monitoring applications.

 ----------------------------------------------------------------------------------

 Examples are tested with ADXL355Z evaluation board and Raspberry Pi 4 Model B